bitofmind/swift-model/README.md

 ### Model Dependency

-Models can also be shared via dependencies if it conforms to `DependencyKey` where the model will behave as a shared model and participate as it was added to the model hierarchy for model’s reference to it.
+Models can also be shared via dependencies if it conforms to `DependencyKey`.

 > A dependency model will be lazily inserted upon first access.